mattermost/notices/README.md

 Notices can be triggered on the following conditions:

-- **External Dependency**: If an external dependency going to be deprecated for a certain version.
+- **External Dependency**: If an external dependency is going to be deprecated for a certain version.

 - **User Role** (sysadmins, all): default "all" if not specified.